Jinssi/ContosoTraders/demo-scripts/low-code-development/overview.md

    ![App9](images/App9.png)

-12. You can see the Updation of the price in the Website also by navigating to your Gravy Traders website, as demonstrated in screenshot below.
+12. You can see the Updation of the price in the Website also by navigating to your gravy Traders website, as demonstrated in screenshot below.

    ![App10](images/App10.png)

 ## Summary

-In this scenario, we looked at how Inventory Management System App successfully automated the process of updating and managing product pricing for Gravy Traders.
+In this scenario, we looked at how Inventory Management System App successfully automated the process of updating and managing product pricing for gravy Traders.

 If you are interested in a technical walkthrough with steps, please follow the technical walkthrough [documentation](./technical-walkthrough.md)